 I figure it is time for a periodic check-in on Molson Coors (TAP).
 The brewer has had a tough year, which is oddly not something you can currently say about the wider stock market.
 Corporate earnings and the economy may have tanked, but the S&P 500 is actually up year-to-date.
-Meanwhile, poor old Molson continues to languish in the $38 per share region.
+Poor old Molson, meanwhile, continues to languish in the $38 per share region.
 That is pretty much unchanged on when I last covered the name, and not much higher than its 2020 low.

 Anyway, on to recent financial results.
 Molson posted its 2Q20 numbers at the back end of last month, and they came in much better than expected.
 The brewer sold 21.475m hectoliters of beer in the second quarter, down around 3m hectoliters on the equivalent period last year.
 The disruption to on-premise activity as a result of the pandemic obviously explains most of that drop.
 In Europe, where the on-trade takes a bigger slice of the pie than in North America, volume fell by over 20%.

 As a result of the above, company-wide revenue declined by just over 14% after stripping out foreign exchange effects.
 Somewhat counter-intuitively, profit actually rose at the same time.
-The firm posted underlying EBITDA of $692m, with underlying net profit clocking in at $337m; both figures were a couple of percentage points higher than last year.
-That came in large part as a result of temporary mega-cuts to things like marketing.
+The firm posted underlying EBITDA of $692m, with underlying net profit clocking in at $337m.
+Both figures were a couple of percentage points higher than last year, thanks in large part to temporary mega-cuts to expenses like marketing.
 The company spent around $1,200m on marketing and advertising activity last year as per its most recent 10-K. Though you wouldn’t normally like to see cuts here in a consumer company, the rather unique nature of a pandemic changes that.
 The marketing budget will return swiftly in the second half of the year.

 Anyway, the company generated around $700m worth of surplus cash in the first half of the year.
 The dividend suspension in May means that mostly ended up reducing leverage, with net debt standing at around the $7,900m mark at the end of 1H20.
 I make that equivalent to around 3.4x last year’s EBITDA.
 Management declined to give guidance for the rest of year, which is hardly surprising.